 Asked about Ruby, Guido thought that it “seems like an accident attempt in cleaning up Perl”.
 He disliked the perlesque parts of Ruby and claimed that the semantics of Ruby code blocks is not always clear.

 One developer sitting on the floor made a feature request for continuations in Python, but Guido replied that “his head explodes” whenever he has tried to understand continuations.
 Instead, generators in Python, we were told, could do 90% of what you might want to do with continuations.

 After that, Guido started his talk, titled “What’s (Not) New in Python”, his favorite talk.
 “What’s New” talks, he told us, tend to degrade into too much “laundry-listness”.

-He breezed through a few slide describing his own Pythonic lifetime from his “first grlfriend :-1” at age 21 to his recent role as a relatively new father.
-I expected him to say that he teaches his kid Python algonside Dutch and English, but he said that he tried to keep his kid away from computers, except for looking at firetruck images on google.
+He breezed through a few slide describing his own Pythonic lifetime from his “first girlfriend :-1” at age 21 to his recent role as a relatively new father.
+I expected him to say that he teaches his kid Python alongside Dutch and English, but he said that he tried to keep his kid away from computers, except for looking at firetruck images on google.

 As for teaching other kids programming languages, Guido told us that teachers of programming tell him that kids learn and “understand much better” if they see Python before Java.